sagemath/sage-archive-2023-02-01/src/doc/en/developer/python_packaging.rst

 on PyPI, either as source tarballs or as prebuilt wheels, and builds and installs the distribution **sagemath-objects** in a virtual environment in a subdirectory of ``pkgs/sagemath-objects/.tox``.

+Building these small distributions serves as a valuable regression testsuite.
+However, a current issue with both of these distributions is that they are not separately testable: The doctests for these modules depend on a lot of other functionality from higher-level parts of the Sage library.